Personal profile

 Research interests

 My first book The Literary Culture of Early Modern Scotland: Manuscript Production and Transmission, 1560-1625 (Oxford University Press 2016) won the Saltire Society's 'Scottish Research Book of the Year 2016' award.
-I am still at work, with Professor Peter McCullough, on the Textual Companion volume in The Oxford Edition of the Sermons of John Donne (forthcoming c.
-2024).
-With Noah Millstone (Principal Investigator, Birmingham) I completed (in October 2018) the AHRC-funded project 'Manuscript Pampleteering in Early Stuart England'.
-Other ongoing and forthcoming work includes articles and book chapters on Elizabeth Melville, Scottish renaissance lyric, seventeenth-century Scottish miscellanies, and the impact of Scots poetics on early-Stuart English literary culture.
+I am still at work, with Peter McCullough, on the Textual Companion volume in The Oxford Edition of the Sermons of John Donne (c.
+2025/6).
+With Noah Millstone (Birmingham) I completed (in October 2018) the AHRC-funded project 'Manuscript Pampleteering in Early Stuart England'.
+Other ongoing and forthcoming work includes articles and book chapters on river poetry, Scottish renaissance lyric, book illustration, seventeenth-century Scottish miscellanies, and the impact of Scots poetics on early-Stuart English literary culture.

 Research Supervision

-I would be delighted to supervise a PhD in any of the areas outlined above in my research interests: English and Scottish late-medieval and early modern texts (especially poetry), and their bibliographical histories in manuscript and print; also, book history, and editing in this period.
+I would be delighted to supervise a PhD in any of the areas outlined above in my research interests: English and Scottish late-medieval and early modern poetry and poetics; the spatial humanities (literature and space/place; literature and the environment); book-history (including editing, manuscript studies), and Digital Humanities.
 Don't be shy: please get in touch!

 Editing / STS / Boards

 From 2009 to 2014, I was co-editor (and co-founder) of the Open Access electronic Journal of the Northern Renaissance.
 I am also an Executive Member of Council (with a responsibility for all things digital) for the Scottish Text Society.
 I am an advisory board member for the Gateway to Early Modern Manuscript Sermons (GEMMS) project, based at the University of Regina, Canada.
-I am currently an external examiner at the University of Edinburgh; member of the Peer Review College of the Arts and Humanities Research Council, and sit on an advisory panel for a major upcoming exhibition at the British Library.
-I have peer reviewed publications for Manchester University Press, Routledge, the Huntington Library Quarterly, Renaissance Quarterly, Scottish Literary Review, Studies in Scottish Literature, and more.
+I was an external examiner at the University of Edinburgh; member of the Peer Review College of the Arts and Humanities Research Council, and sat on an advisory panel for a major upcoming exhibition at the British Library.
+I have peer reviewed publications for, e.g., Oxford University Press, Manchester University Press, Routledge, Huntington Library Quarterly, Renaissance Quarterly, Scottish Literary Review, Studies in Scottish Literature, and more.

 • Centre for Medieval Studies